 The Honda Center, home of the Anaheim Ducks, has a rich history in the community, hockey, World Wrestling Entertainment, Arena Football, concerts, and so much more.
 The red brick hockey arena lights up the 5 freeway at night among the shadows of palm trees and the sound of the events behind its doors.
-It is truly an Anaheim icon year-round.

 About the Honda Center

 Box Office Hours: M-F 10:00 am – 5:00 pm & Saturday 10:00 am – 4:00 pm